RobinChen121/robinchen121.github.io-12/research.md

 aside: true
 ---

-In recent years, my research focuses on supply chain financing in inventory problems.
+In recent years, my research focuses on supply chain financing in lot sizing problems.
 I also did some work in traditional inventory management and routing problems.

 ### Journal publications